stdware/qwindowkit/README.md

 ```c++
 agent->setHitTestVisible(myTitleBar->menuBar(), true);
 ```
-Other region inside the title bar will be regarded as the draggable area for user to move the window.
+The rest region within the title bar will be regarded as the draggable area for the user to move the window.

 Check [`MainWindow`](examples/mainwindow/mainwindow.cpp#L108) example to get detailed information.